yuwunii/ReplayBufferGuide/README.md

 2. **OBS Buffer Clear.lua** = By default if you capture, for example, the last 10 minutes but you capture again 3 minutes later it will still capture the last 10 minutes including the clipped part you already captured.
 This script changes that and makes it funtions the same as ShadowPlay.

-4. **OBSPlay.lua** = Create a scene for every game you want to have a folder for and clips will get sorted into those.
+3. **OBSPlay.lua** = Create a scene for every game you want to have a folder for and clips will get sorted into those.
 Refer to this guide https://github.com/MFGAVIN/OBS-Alternative-to-Shadowplay/tree/main?tab=readme-ov-file#OBSPlay

+Use OBSPlay if you aren't going to use the sort into folders trick. https://x.com/nuttylmao/status/1811421731904774386

+or don't use either have have all your clips in a single folder.

 # Configure OBS Settings